hakant/hakant.github.io/source/_posts/2014-04-24-disaster-recovery-on-azure.markdown

 >##### Recovery Time Objective (RTO)
 Recovery Time Objective is the maximum amount of time allocated for restoring application functionality.

 This is usually a requirement coming from the business.
-Basically the question is how critical your platform is and how much down time you can tolerate in such a catastrophic event.
+Basically the question is how critical is your platform and how much down time can you tolerate in such a catastrophic event?

 >##### Recovery Point Objective (RPO)
 The recovery point objective (RPO) is the acceptable time window of lost data due to the recovery process.